Master of Business Administration

-Procedures will be in place to ensure that enrolled students have the necessary clearances and visas prior to their internship.
-Students will be advised of these requirements during the application process.
-Student visas do allow for full-time paid employment, as long as this is part of a formal, academic learning program (such as this unit specialisation).
+Students will be advised of the necessary clearances during the application process.
+Student visas do allow for full-time paid employment, as long as this is part of a formal, academic learning program.

 The management of risk is addressed in the induction process on-campus and by the host organisation.